-Somatic Education, as based on Hanna Somatics (see resource tab) in which I am trained, is gentle, simple, enjoyable movement that releases habitual tension holding patterns due to sensory-motor malfunctions (or amnesia) – relieving or eliminating chronic pain, and restoring muscles to their full functional length and tone.
+Somatic Education, as based on Hanna Somatics in which I am trained, is gentle, simple, enjoyable movement that releases habitual tension holding patterns due to sensory-motor malfunctions (or amnesia) – relieving or eliminating chronic pain, and restoring muscles to their full functional length and tone.
 Sensory Motor Amnesia (SMA) is the term coined by Thomas Hanna to describe the habituation of a response to stress resulting in the loss of voluntarily control of affected muscles or systems in the body.
 It keeps us stuck in one or more of our inherent reflex arc patterns (startle, fear, trauma) and is the root cause of most chronic, functional muscle pain.

-Because we are somas (for our purposes here, embodied beings), we function as a whole.
+Because we are somas (whole, embodied beings), we function as a whole.
 The somatic exercises originated by Thomas Hanna, which I practice and teach, are specific movements that address SMA and tension holding patterns in the front, back, and sides of the body related to the reflex arcs.
 These exercises make full use of our innate powers of pandiculation to restore full muscle & tissue health.
 Pandiculation is the gentle contraction and controlled release of a muscle to reset its length, function and range of motion.
 It is like a yawn upon waking, something cats, dogs, and all animals do 40 times per day to reset their muscles for action.
 These exercises enhance our ability to move freely and easily from our center (our trunk, pelvis, and shoulder girdle) which in turn allows ease in moving our limbs.